 + What Do I Do After a Motor Vehicle Accident?

-If you can move around without causing further injury, you can help collect evidence from a fresh accident scene.
+If you can move without causing further injury, you can help collect evidence from a recent accident scene.
 Take photos of the accident.
 Obtain contact information from the driver and witnesses.
 Also, obtain the driver’s license, insurance, and registration information.
 Never claim that you are not hurt or that the accident was your fault.
 Some injuries manifest hours or even days later.
 Always seek medical attention after an accident, even if you believe your injuries are minor.

 + What Shouldn’t I Do After a Motor Vehicle Accident?